 everyday furnishings of everyday life, these we know.

-of who we are, the world lets slip her veil and we are shown
+we are, the world lets slip her veil and we are shown

 wheels within wheels, the many-layered onion of chaos,